 1. Supply your agency with your branding elements

-If you have an existing logo, your agency requires this in high-resolution vector format, either a Postscript (.eps) file or an Illustrator (.ai) file.
+If you have an existing logo, your digital agency requires this in high-resolution vector format, either a Postscript (.eps) file or an Illustrator (.ai) file.
 A vector format logo differs from a jpeg as it can be scaled up or down without losing quality.
 A jpeg is a compressed image file and will not represent your logo at its best.

-If another agency has designed your existing logo and you don’t have a copy, it’s best to contact them and ask for the file in vector format.
+If another digital agency has designed your existing logo and you don’t have a copy, it’s best to contact them and ask for the file in vector format.

 2. All images and text